danielgtaylor/huma/README.md

 })
 ```

-It is recommended that you do not save the context.
-Whenever possible, use existing mechanisms for describing your input so that it becomes part of the OpenAPI description.
+It is recommended that you do not save the context object passed to the `Resolve` method for later use.

+> :whale: Prefer using built-in validation over resolvers whenever possible, as it will be better documented and is also usable by OpenAPI tooling to provide a better developer experience.

 ##### Resolver Errors